CahidArda/prisonner-s-dilemma-strategy-evolution/README.md

 ### Adding Evolution Step 2

-Until know, there were two ways for agents with new strategy probabilities to enter the generation: One is when worst performing agents get deleted and new agents with random strategies are created insted, and the other way is when an existing agents get mutated.
+Until now, there were two ways for agents with new strategy probabilities to enter the generation: One is when worst performing agents get deleted and new agents with random strategies are created insted, and the other way is when an existing agents get mutated.
 In this step, I changed the former one so that strategy initialization is not random but is done by blending the strategies of the best performing agents.
 This resulted in the following evolution:

 ###### Graph 7